crhain/recipe-box/docs/private/design.md

 TODO
 --------------------------------------------
-* add basic styling (use Materialize.css)
 * create dummy data structure to represent recipes and hook up to actions and reducers
 * add New form that adds to recipes to datastructure
 * add delete action to remove recipes from datastructure
 * add edit action to edit recipes in datastructure
-* get all unit tests to pass
+* get all unit tests to pass (add we add new stuff such as actions and reducers)
 * add in ability to store data in LocalStorage and retrieve from LocalStorage
 * write e2e tests
+* finish styling